Fluor (NYSE:FLR) Issues Quarterly Earnings Results

 Analyst Upgrades and Downgrades

-A number of research firms recently weighed in on FLR.
-Citigroup increased their price target on Fluor from $44.00 to $45.00 and gave the company a “neutral” rating in a research report on Friday, January 26th.
-KeyCorp assumed coverage on Fluor in a research report on Wednesday, January 10th.
-They set a “sector weight” rating for the company.
-Finally, Barclays upped their target price on Fluor from $30.00 to $39.00 and gave the company an “equal weight” rating in a report on Tuesday, November 14th.
-Five research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Fluor currently has a consensus rating of “Hold” and a consensus target price of $42.20.
+FLR has been the topic of a number of analyst reports.
+KeyCorp initiated coverage on shares of Fluor in a research report on Wednesday, January 10th.
+They issued a “sector weight” rating on the stock.
+Citigroup lifted their target price on shares of Fluor from $44.00 to $45.00 and gave the stock a “neutral” rating in a research report on Friday, January 26th.
+Finally, Barclays lifted their target price on shares of Fluor from $30.00 to $39.00 and gave the stock an “equal weight” rating in a research report on Tuesday, November 14th.
+Five equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $42.20.

+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Vanguard Group Inc. increased its position in shares of Fluor by 18.6% during the fourth quarter.
+Vanguard Group Inc. now owns 17,060,956 shares of the construction company’s stock valued at $668,278,000 after buying an additional 2,670,473 shares during the period.
+BlackRock Inc. boosted its stake in Fluor by 3.5% during the first quarter.
+BlackRock Inc. now owns 16,937,750 shares of the construction company’s stock worth $485,943,000 after acquiring an additional 571,316 shares in the last quarter.
+State Street Corp boosted its stake in Fluor by 1.2% during the first quarter.
+State Street Corp now owns 4,904,136 shares of the construction company’s stock worth $151,581,000 after acquiring an additional 59,947 shares in the last quarter.
+Alliancebernstein L.P. boosted its stake in Fluor by 8.9% during the second quarter.
+Alliancebernstein L.P. now owns 4,627,326 shares of the construction company’s stock worth $136,969,000 after acquiring an additional 378,388 shares in the last quarter.
+Finally, Morgan Stanley boosted its stake in Fluor by 13.1% during the fourth quarter.
+Morgan Stanley now owns 3,389,472 shares of the construction company’s stock worth $117,479,000 after acquiring an additional 392,788 shares in the last quarter.
+Hedge funds and other institutional investors own 99.20% of the company’s stock.

 Fluor Corporation provides engineering, procurement, and construction (EPC); fabrication and modularization; operation and maintenance; asset integrity; and project management services worldwide.
 It operates through four segments: Energy Solutions, Urban Solutions, Mission Solutions, and Other.
 The Energy Solutions segment provides solutions to the energy transition markets, including asset decarbonization, carbon capture, renewable fuels, waste-to-energy, green chemicals, hydrogen, nuclear power, and other low-carbon energy sources.